 Unwrapped phase of small baseline interferograms can be viewed using ps_plot with the 'usb' options.
-SCLA error can be plotted using the 'dsb' option.
+SCLA error estimated from SB inteferograms can be plotted using the 'd' option (the 'D' option will give SCLA error estimated from single master interferograms).
 Residuals between the unwrapped phase of the small baseline interferograms and that predicted from the model values for the single master phase can be plotted with the 'rsb' option.

-The residuals for each small baseline interferogram should be visually inspected, together with the unwrapped phase for each (N.B., you will probably want to view only a few at a time using the IFG_LIST option of ps_plot).
+The residuals for each small baseline interferogram should be visually inspected, together with the wrapped and unwrapped phase for each (N.B., you will probably want to view only a few at a time using the IFG_LIST option of ps_plot).
 Isolated residuals less than π in magnitude are OK, but spatially-correlated residuals indicate an unwrapping problem in one or more interferograms.
-When this is the case, identify which interferogram(s) are incorrectly unwrapped (N.B., one badly unwrapped interferogram can cause non-zero residuals for many interferograms) and drop them from the unwrapping process, by setting unwrap_ifg_index and rerunning Step 6.
+When this is the case, identify which interferogram(s) are incorrectly unwrapped (N.B., one badly unwrapped interferogram can cause non-zero residuals for many interferograms) and drop them from the unwrapping process, by setting drop_ifg_index and rerunning Step 6.